-I've had a soft spot for leopard print ever since my mother bought me some cuddly PJ's in my teens.
+I've had a soft spot for leopard print ever since I was a teenager.

 Ok I don't want to wear it head to toe but I'm thrilled to see that it re-appears almost every Fall in some guise or other and it never fails to raise a smile!
 It's

 become such an accepted neutral that you can find accessories to